Secondary source: Classification of sources

-Attempts to map or model scientific and scholarly communication need the concepts of primary, secondary and further "levels".
-One such model is the UNISIST model of information dissemination.
-Within such a model, these concepts are defined in relation to each other, and the acceptance of this way of defining the concepts are connected to the acceptance of the model.
+Attempts to map or model scientific and scholarly communications need the concepts of primary, secondary and further "levels" of classification.
+One such model is provided by the United Nations as the UNISIST model of information dissemination.
+Within such a model, source classification concepts are defined in relation to each other, and acceptance of a particular way of defining the concepts for classification are connected to efficiently using the model.
+(Note: UNISIST is the United Nations International Scientific Information System; it is a model of a social system for communications between knowledge producers, knowledge users, and their intermediaries.
+The system also comprises institutions such as libraries, research institutes, and publishers.)